Lagos Business School

-LBS is a member of the Association of African Business Schools (AABS), the Global Business School Network (GBSN), the Principles for Responsible Management Education (PRME) and AACSB International – Association to Advance Collegiate Schools of Business.
+LBS is a member of the Association of African Business Schools (AABS), the Global Business School Network (GBSN), the Principles for Responsible Management Education (PRME), and AACSB International – Association to Advance Collegiate Schools of Business.

-Chris Ogbechie is the dean of LBS.
-He sets the strategic direction for the School and oversees academic and administrative matters.
+The Dean along with the LBS Management Board sets the strategic direction for the School and oversees academic and administrative matters.
+Chris Ogbechie was the Dean of LBS from 2021 to 2024.
+Olayinka David-West became the Dean of Lagos Business School in January 2025.

 Rankings

 On 1 December 2016, LBS received accreditation from AACSB (Association to Advance Collegiate Schools of Business), becoming the first institution in West Africa to be thus accredited.
 Lagos Business School (LBS) also proved its standards in management education as the International Accreditation Advisory Board of the Association of MBAs (AMBA) accredited the MBA programmes offered by the school on 8 December 2016.

 LBS became the first tertiary institution in Nigeria to receive the ISO 9001:2015 certificate, an international standard measurement for Quality Management Systems.

-LBS has been ranked every year since 2007 by the Financial Times of London among the top 70 business schools in the world in the area of open enrollment executive education (2007–2020) and custom executive education (2015-2020).
+LBS has been ranked every year since 2007 by the Financial Times of London among the top 70 business schools in the world in the areas of open enrollment executive education (2007–2020) and custom executive education (2015–2020).